Mohamedmaher54/Credit_Score/README.md

 ---

+## Data Structure and Modeling Approach

+- **Dataset:** The training dataset consists of 100,000 rows, with each customer represented by 8 rows—one for each month.
+The target variable is the credit score for each month.
+- **Objective:** Predict the monthly credit score for each customer based on their historical financial and personal data.
+- **Time-Series Nature:** Since each customer has multiple records over time, the data is inherently time-series and requires careful handling to avoid data leakage.

+### Train/Test Split Strategy

+- **Initial Approach:**
+  - For each customer, the first 6 months were used for training, and the last 2 months were used for validation/testing.
+  - This simulates a real-world scenario where we predict future credit scores based on past data, and prevents data leakage.
+  - This approach achieved an accuracy of approximately 72%.

+- **Final Model for Deployment:**
+  - After validating the approach, the model was retrained on the complete dataset (all 8 months for each customer) to maximize the use of available data.
+  - The final model was then used to predict credit scores on the test set, and this version was deployed.

+---

 ## 1. Initial Data Exploration (EDA)
 The project began with a thorough exploration of the provided dataset (`train.csv`), which contained 100,000 records across 28 columns.